Tools

 • Your team uses Make.com or no-code tools

-• You prefer a one-time prepaid purchase over subscriptions
+• You prefer a cheap Hobby tier or a one-time prepaid purchase over a heavy subscription

 • Your use case is straightforward scene-based content